skolbot.AI Chatbot for Schools

 16. Step 4: Activate alumni as reputation carriers

-17. 05FAQ β€” Google reviews and reputation for UK higher education
+17. 05FAQ β€” Google reviews and reputation for US higher education

-Google reviews are a direct input into enrolment decisions, not a passive indicator of satisfaction.
-89% of prospective students and their parents check online reviews before selecting a higher education institution (Source: BrightLocal Consumer Review Survey 2025, education sector).
-That figure is higher than for hotels or restaurants β€” because the financial and personal stakes of choosing a university or college are incomparably greater.
+Google reviews are a direct input into enrollment decisions, not a passive indicator of satisfaction.
+89% of prospective students and their parents check online reviews before selecting a college or university (Source: BrightLocal Local Consumer Review Survey 2025, education sector).
+That figure is higher than for hotels or restaurants β€” because the financial and personal stakes of choosing a college are incomparably greater.
+With sticker prices ranging from $20,000 a year at in-state public institutions to over $80,000 at private universities, the cost of a wrong decision is on the order of a starter home.

 A one-star increase in your Google rating corresponds to a 5 to 8% rise in applications over a recruitment cycle.
-For a private college or independent business school with 300 to 600 enrolled students, that increment translates directly into additional tuition income and stronger cohort quality.
+For a private college or independent business school with 1,500 to 4,000 enrolled students, that increment translates directly into additional tuition revenue and stronger cohort quality.
+For a K-12 independent school district recruiting families, the same dynamic applies to enrollment yield.

 Reviews are not reputation management.
 They are a recruitment channel.